CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### Summary & Objectives

+_**What to read and where**_:

-The below Part A contains some observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and associated possible Computational Law & AALE work topics.
+The below Part A contains observations on the computational law relevance and usability of SALI LMSS for our AALE Challenge, and associated possible Computational Law & AALE work topics, that aggregate & synthesize our group discussion.

 Parts B to E are a reproduction of SALI LMSS draft features as of June 2019, and other working and demonstration materials, including tables, chats and sample coding.

-For sake of ease of use by anyone still unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content extracted from SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.
+For sake of ease of use by anyone unfamiliar with SALI LMSS, we wanted to edit, with some _**emphasis**_ on most salient parts, the content of SALI Alliance LMSS reference materials, keeping them handy in this GitHub file to start with.

+For hurried readers already experienced with SALI LMSS, you don't need to read B-C-D-E, and here's a spoiler for our main findings in Part A- [Most salient Computational Law aspects of SALI LMSS](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#most-salient-computational-law-aspects-of-sali-lmss).

+For reader unfamiliar with SALI LMSS, you may first review Parts B-C-D-E to form your own opinion, then check out Part A. If you don't have time, you can still check above part A spoiler, which has links to relevant SALI LMSS features.

+_**Summary**_

 With their efficient, productivity & performance-streamlining oriented, cost-conscious approach, these SALI LMSS draft features should prove quite attractive for professionals and senior decision makers.